tedleyem/meralus.com/_posts/2018-01-01-qa-analyst-challenge.md

 -[] Create a Github profile
 -- github is an online place where developer and programmers share code.
 It has become so popular that companies keep their projects on there.
 The linkedin and Github accounts are the first steps to building an online presence to showcase your skills and makes it easier for people to look you up.
 These profiles can be made with ease and will boost your appearance when people search for you on google.
 Linkedin can also be a tool for applying for jobs, talking to recruiters, or looking up businesses.

+TIP: add a picture to your github profile.
+Adding a picture helps certain people see that you use your profile frequently enough to give it some character.
+This may or may not help with landing a job but it has been mentioned in meetings that I have been in when it comes to hiring someone.
+My profile picture in github and the one I use at work gets compliments and helps me stand out of the crowd.

 ## Step 4: Send me the data
 Now that we have the beginnings of your online portfolio and you have proven your interest in starting in this direction we can start the real studies.